QuentinPrigent/quantum-computing-project/README.md

 # Quantum Computing Project
 ## Description
-This project is about making a small quantum application and to make it run on a real quantum computer.
-The code builds a quantum circuit, compile it in a way be read by a quantum computer and send it to a real machine.
+This project is about making a small quantum search application and to make it run on a real quantum computer.
+The code builds a quantum circuit, compile it in a way to be read by a quantum computer and send it to a real machine.
 Real time evolution is displayed in the console.
 ## How to install